 Offices have unique cleaning needs which demand quality cleaning products.
 Soapex produces various products aimed at serving the needs of corporate customers.
 This Chicago soap manufacturer business plan sample aims to find ways of adverting products to offices which are expected to generate a good source of revenue.

 5.1.5 Laundry Shops

-Laundry shops cannot run their businesses without having an adequate stock of different types of soap products.
+Laundry shops cannot run their businesses without having adequate stock of different types of soap products.
 This is potentially a great customer target area for Soapex to advertise its products.
-The business is guaranteed to receive a constant supply of orders from local laundry shops.
+The soap making business plan is guaranteed to receive a constant supply of orders from local laundry shops.

 |Potential Customers||Growth||YEAR 1||YEAR 2||YEAR 3||YEAR 4||YEAR 5||CAGR|

 |Schools and Day Care Centers||17%||18,000||15,000||18,000||21,000||24,000||11.00%|

 Given the high demand for soap products around the city, Soapex Manufacturing deals exclusively with natural soap products.
 There are numerous health and value added benefits associated with natural soaps and detergents.
 The soap-making business plan has also chosen a strategic location within the city to allow for faster distribution of products.
 With a diverse and unique product range, the soap making business plan template expects to realize an annual sales growth of 15-20%.